Healthdirect Free Australian health advice you can count on.

 • problems controlling your feelings and emotions

-Complete recovery is often possible since the brain learns to compensate for any damage.
+Complete recovery is often possible since your brain learns to compensate for any damage.
 However, many people never fully regain their former abilities.

-It’s important to try and return to normal life where possible, such as resuming some kind of work and engaging in your favourite activities, hobbies and interests.
+It’s important to try and return to normal life where possible.
+Try to resume some kind of work and engaging in your favourite activities, hobbies and interests.

 Resources and support

-For more information and support, check out these services:
+For more information and support, contact these services.

-• Call 1800 787 653 or visit the Stroke Foundation to contact a health professional and get advice about stroke treatment, prevention and recovery.
+• Visit the Stroke Foundation to get advice about stroke treatment, prevention and recovery.

 • Visit the EnableMe website for easy-to-read resources about stroke and advice from other people who have experienced a stroke.